Cwantic/Documentation/Analysis/Piping.md

 Click [here](https://documentation.metapiping.com/Design/Specification/Options.html#3-modal-extraction) to have more information about the model options.

 A special load case "Fatigue" is added at the bottom of the combobox for Class 1 piping codes (Code Aster solver only).
-It allows to visualize the results of the detailed fatigue analysis : elastic shakedown (Eq.
-10), usage factor, thermal ratchet, etc.
+It allows to visualize the results of the detailed fatigue analysis and also, for the RCC-MRx code, the progressive deformation and fatigue + creep interaction check.

+A special load case "Creep" is added at the bottom of the combobox for RCC-MRx code if creep is not negligible (Code Aster solver only).
+It allows to visualize the results of the creep analysis : UA,C(pm), UA,C(pm + Φ⋅pb), ΔUA, WA,C,D(1.35pm) and WA,C,D(1.35(pm + Φ⋅pb)).

 ### 2.2 Displacements